-In earlier times, people didn't know about bacteria, nor how microbes can control us, also collectively.
+In earlier times, people didn't know about bacteria, nor how microbes can control our actions, also collectively.
 Humans have many times tried to understand what is happening when we connect to something larger than ourselves.
-Our lack of understanding in more recent times has led to many people allowing pathogens to dominate us, leading to imbalance, addictions and the opposite of harmony and symbiotic grace.
-The Third Bridge is for people who would like to improve their lives by reconnecting to a four billion years old intelligens, like our ancestors before us, while connecting with like-minded people.
+In more recent times, separation and fragmentation has led to disconnection and a lack of understanding on a massive scale, allowing pathogens to dominate too many of us, leading to imbalance, addictions and the opposite of harmony and symbiotic grace.

 | Dysbiosis (imbalance) | Symbiosis (balance) |